DerEasy/QuickList/README.md

 # QuickList [WIP]
 C++ implementation of a Doubly Linked List, but with drastically improved search, insertion and deletion by index speed.
 Benchmarks at the bottom.

+The QuickList is currently being reworked to guarantee a worst case time complexity of O(sqrt(n)).
+Information below may be outdated, including graphs.

 ### Advantages:
 - Can hold huge amounts of nodes (even millions) and retain remarkable efficiency when searching, inserting or deleting by index (explained below)
 - Also suitable for small lists, albeit requiring more memory percentually